ngshaohui/pyclara/[WIP] version_control.md

 #### `init`

-We can init `git` in the workspace with
+We can initialise `git` in the workspace with

 ```bash
 git init